Nsayre/nds-docs/linux.rst

 | zip : package and compress a files
 | unzip : list, test, or extract compressed files in a ZIP archive
 | chsh : change login shell
+chmod : change file mode bits
+chmod +x <filename> gives execute permissions chmod 700 <directory/filename> set permission for .ssh directory useradd : low level command that requires some flags to setup a fully functional user useradd -m -s /bin/bash <username> : adds user with bash as default shell and sets up their home directory structure adduser : interactive higher level tool that will prompt information like password, phone number etc. userdel : remove a user userdel -r <username> : removes user and their home directory
+usermod: modify a user account usermod -aG sudo <username> : adds a user to the sudo group
+sed: stream editor for filtering and transforming test sed -i "s/<oldstring>/<newstring>/" <file>
+sed -i '$ a This is appended to the last line' file.txt

 ===============
 Man Pages